wojciech-kulik/xcodebuild.nvim/README.md

 `xcodebuild` logs provide the following information about the test: target, test class, and test name.
 The plugin needs to find the file location based on that, which is not a trivial task.

 In order to support multiple cases, the plugin allows you to choose the search mode.
-It offers four modes to find a test class (set `test_search.file_matching`):
+It offers four modes to find a test class.
+You can change it by setting `test_search.file_matching`.

 - `filename` - it assumes that the test class name matches the file name.
 It finds matching files and then based on the build output, it checks whether the file belongs to the desired target.
 - `lsp` - it uses LSP to find the class symbol.
 Each match is checked if it belongs to the desired target.